Transfer Applicants

 Transfer Credit/MyPaws

-• Your transfer credit evaluation will be made available to you within the next couple of days.
+- Your transfer credit evaluation will be made available to you following your enrollment.

 Veterans